capnproto/capnproto/doc/cxx.md

 useful to others independently of Cap'n Proto.
 For now, the the two are distributed together.
 The name "KJ" has no particular meaning; it was chosen to be short and easy-to-type.

+As of v0.3, KJ is distributed with Cap'n Proto but built as a separate library.
+You may need to explicitly link against libraries:  `-lcapnp -lkj`

 ## Generating Code

 To generate C++ code from your `.capnp` [interface definition](language.html), run: